 Portfolios, as a term, often refer to a collection of works - usually in the fields of art, photography, and writing.
 Marketing portfolios are the same in the sense that your assets as a business - prints, art, and products, in this case, are collected and curated into one space for your potential clients and customers to find you.

-For individuals on the hunt for that perfect job, they would need a good digital marketing portfolio that highlights their specific skills and assets, all the while creating a channel for them to be contacted by their prospective clients.
-For businesses, this usually means creating an online presence that houses carefully crafted collections of products that are easily found while also a way to establish authority in your specific niche.
+For individuals on the hunt for that perfect job, they would need a good marketing portfolio that highlights their specific skills and assets, all the while creating a channel for them to be contacted by their prospective clients.
+For businesses, this usually means creating an online presence that houses carefully crafted collections of easily found products while also a way to establish authority in your specific niche.
 Whichever the case, there’s a lot of marketing portfolio examples that you can turn to for inspiration.

-Anyone and everyone that’s looking to jumpstart their career or highlight their business should create a digital marketing portfolio that communicates exactly what you have to offer and how you intend to offer it.
-For artists, this means creating a space that’s unique to you and your skill set that would attract potential collaborators.
+Anyone and everyone that’s looking to jumpstart their career or highlight their business should create a marketing portfolio that communicates exactly what you have to offer and how you intend to offer it.
+For artists, this means creating a unique space for you and your skill set to attract potential collaborators.
 For businesses, this helps you to be more accessible to a wider audience while being able to market any number of products or services that you have to offer in a single, manageable space.
 Industrial designers may even need to create a dedicated industrial design portfolio separate from a personal website to market their specific skill set.
-Learn more about thought leaders and professionals and why they built their websites here.

 What Should be in a Digital Marketing Portfolio?

 Creating a space for you or your business can seem like a lot of work, but here’s a checklist you can reference to get you started before we share a couple of marketing portfolio examples:

 A short bio or about page - this should be a professional summary of who you are, what you have to offer, and what makes you stand out from those in your field.
 This is also an excellent jumping-off point for explaining why you do what you do to compel your audience.